 It’s tricky to manage expectations in addiction recovery.
 If you don’t expect your life to improve, then why go to the trouble?
 On the other hand, if you expect your life to improve too much too soon, you might be setting yourself up for disappointment.
 When recovery doesn’t turn out to be a magic panacea for all of life’s problems, some people become disillusioned, cynical, and pessimistic.
 Life will get better, but progress is often slow and uneven.
 Expecting setbacks while remaining committed in the long term will keep you on the right path.

 Burning Tree provides programs specializing in long-term residential treatment for clients with a history of drug and alcohol relapse.
 Our long-term approach and extensive aftercare programs help clients break the cycle of relapse and transition to healthier, more fulfilling lives.
-Contact us for more information or visit the websites of our three locations: Renewal Lodge, which offers a 30-60 day treatment program, Burning Tree Ranch, which offers year-long treatment, and Burning Tree West, which offers treatment for adults aged 18 to 29 and helps them transition to college.
+Contact us for more information or visit the websites of our two locations: Renewal Lodge, which offers a 30-60 day treatment program, Burning Tree Ranch, which offers year-long treatment.